 Does your car need an interim service or full service?

-- Interim service (6 months or 6000 miles) – this is usually for higher mileage cars requiring more frequent checks, and generally includes checking of all the main moving parts that may require attention over a short period.
+- Interim service (6 months or 6000 miles) – this is usually for higher mileage cars requiring more frequent checks, and generally includes checking of all the main moving parts that may need attention over a short period.

-- Full service (12 months or 12000 miles) – comprehensive annual maintenance checks, including detailed inspection of engine, drive system, brakes and other parts.
+- Full service (12 months or 12000 miles) – comprehensive annual maintenance checks, including detailed inspection of the engine, drive system, brakes and other parts.

 Before the service

-Some garages – especially the franchised dealers – tend to either offer you a superior brand product to what you may want to pay, or will charge maximum retail price for the product anyway.
+Some garages – especially the franchised dealers – tend to either offer you a superior brand product to what you may want to pay or will charge the maximum retail price for the product anyway.
 Chances are you would be able to arrange to have this done outside of the service at a reduced cost, had you thought about it in advance.
 For example:

 - Tyres need replacing.
-Do you really want the expensive brand tyre they fit, or would you prefer to pay for a less expensive option?
+Do you want the expensive brand tyre they fit, or would you prefer to pay for a less expensive option?